LLM-Assisted Web Measurements

-Prior privacy studies analyzed website compliance with local privacy regulations~\cite{DegelingULHSH19,OgutTMLYCU24}.
-This requires associating websites with the country of their primary target audience, e.g., the GDPR imposes specific regulations on all websites offering services in the European Union.
 Unfortunately, classifying websites based on the country of their primary target audience is far from a simple task and prior work leveraged ad-hoc heuristics, e.g., by inferring the country from the top-level domain of the analyzed websites~\cite{OgutTMLYCU24}.
-For instance, ebay.co.uk is labeled as a British website according to this methodology.
-LLMs can serve as an effective tool for the automated identification of the country where a website primarily operates, even when the top-level domain provides no useful information.
-This naturally leads to a multiclass classification task of particular interest to the web privacy community.
+For instance, under this approach, \texttt{ebay.co.uk} is correctly labeled as a British website; however, no country can be assigned to websites hosted under generic top-level domains such as \texttt{.com}, thereby introducing a bias in the resulting dataset.
+To address this issue, one might consider using the independently curated CRuX domain list~\cite{crux}, which ranks domains based on page loads observed from Chrome users and provides country-specific top lists.
+However, as we show in Section~\ref{sec:dataset_website_country}, these lists substantially overlap across countries, making them unreliable for country attribution.
+In this context, LLMs can provide an effective tool for the automated identification of the country where a website primarily operates, even when the top-level domain is uninformative.

-\subsubsection{Website Category}
+\subsection{Website Category}